45th Pennsylvania Infantry Regiment

 The 45th Pennsylvania Volunteer Infantry was an infantry regiment that served in the Union Army during the American Civil War.

 Service

 The 45th Pennsylvania Infantry was organized beginning July 28, 1861 and mustered in October 21, 1861 at Camp Curtin in Harrisburg, Pennsylvania for a three-year enlistment under the command of Colonel Thomas Welsh.

-The regiment was attached to Jamison's Brigade, Heintzelman's Division, Army of the Potomac, to October 1861.
-Unattached, Sherman's South Carolina Expeditionary Corps, to April 1862.
-2nd Brigade, 1st Division, Department of the South, to July 1862.
-2nd Brigade, 1st Division, IX Corps, Army of the Potomac, to September 1862.
-3rd Brigade, 1st Division, IX Corps, Army of the Potomac, to April 1863, and Army of the Ohio to June 1863.
-1st Brigade, 1st Division, IX Corps, Army of the Tennessee, to August 1863, and Army of the Ohio to April 1864.
-1st Brigade, 2nd Division, IX Corps, Army of the Potomac, to July 1865.

 The 45th Pennsylvania Infantry mustered out July 17, 1865.